SpineML/spineml.github.io/spinecreator/createnetwork/index.md

 Add a new folder using the dialog button and save the model in a new folder named 'CUBA'.

 ![save_model](/public/images/createnetwork/750px-Save_model.png "Fig 16: The save dialog on a Mac - Windows and Linux versions may differ."){: .center-image }
+*Fig 16: The save dialog on a Mac - Windows and Linux versions may differ.*

 # Example 2 - Modifying Example 1 to make a Conductance-Based network